-Details necessarily go through normalization.
+Parts necessarily go through normalization.
 The normalization temperature for the steel in question is about 900-920°C. After normalization scale is formed on the surface.
 Scale is a mixture of iron oxides: wuistite (FeO), magnetite (Fe3O4) and hematite (Fe2O3).
 It is known that FeO has a black/gray color, Fe3O4 is black, Fe2O3 in the form of a powder is red.
-After normalization, the details have a color close to black, meaning that the scale is mostly composed of wuestite or/and hematite.
+After normalization, the parts have a color close to black, meaning that the scale is mostly composed of wuestite or/and hematite.

 And depending on the tempering temperature and time, possibly, the transformation of the oxide occurs.

 1. What temperature causes the formation of hematite (Fe2O3), so that «repainting» in red occurs?

 2. Is this red color really a consequence of the formation of iron oxide Fe2O3?

 And, again, I repeat the main question of the post